 Language acquisition and disorders of language

 Linguistics showcases research strengths in child language across the spectrum, from children whose language is developing typically, to children with developmental disorders.
-Our researchers conduct experimental studies on topics in child phonology, acquisition of grammatical morphemes, syntactic structures and children's semantic knowledge.
+Our researchers conduct experimental studies on topics in child phonology, acquisition of grammatical morphemes, syntactic structures and children's semantic knowledge (see more information from the Child Language Lab and the Language Acquisition Lab).
 We have ongoing treatment studies on stuttering and investigations of the grammatical knowledge of children with specific language impairment.
 Our expertise extends to acquired language disorders, with a focus on language interaction with aphasics.
 Our researchers in speech pathology also focus on augmentative communication methods for people with speech and language impairments, and on treatment and intervention issues for both developmental and acquired disorders.

 Macquarie Linguistics has a long-standing tradition of excellence in research examining the processes that underlie language, speech, and hearing.
 Phonetic and phonological theory is investigated through speech perception studies and the analysis of speech production using articulatory and acoustic techniques.
 A strong focus is our work on accent evolution, variation and differentiation in the Australian context.
 The inclusion of significant expertise in audiology is a unique feature of Linguistics at Macquarie, which is reflected in ongoing studies of complex auditory disorders, such as tinnitus and auditory neuropathy, outcomes for people with hearing aids or cochlear implants, and the link between auditory processing disorder, language, and reading.
 Psycholinguistic investigations of reading are another area of strength, especially oral reading ability and instruction for children with specific reading disability, developmental disability, or hearing loss.